-The recommendation for Gap 9 is a high-clearance bicycle and The recommendation for Gap vis a high-clearance bicycle and pedestrian bridge crossing the Red River and shared use paths that connect to existing paths on both sides of the river.
-Unlike the existing lift bridges crossing the Red River in Fargo/Moorhead, the proposed bridge would be a high-clearance bridge that would not need to be lifted during flood events.
+The recommendation for Gap 9 is a high-clearance bicycle and The recommendation for Cap's a night-clearance bicycle and pedestrian bridge crossing the Red River and shared use paths that connect to existing paths on both sides of the river.
+Unlike the existing lift bridges crossing the Red River in Fargo/Moorhead, the proposed bridge would be a high-clearance bridge that would not need to be littled during flood events.
 This is due to the existing slopes on both sides of the river at this location.
 A high-clearance bridge would also increase usability of the bridge during flood situations.
 The recommended bridge is assumed to be 800 feet long and 15 feet wide.
-The bridge is recommended to be 800 feet long and is teet wide, the bridge is recommended to be 800 teet long so that it is located at an elevation high enough to avoid the vast majority of floods.
-At 800 feet in length, the bridge would be at an approximate elevation of 903 feet, which is equivalent to a 37-foot river stage and is above the 100-yeer floodplain.
-Implementation of this bridge will require geotechnical analysis, optimum crossing location analysis, coordination with the US Army Corps of Engineers, and more.

-The proposed shared use paths would connect the bridge to existing shared use paths on both sides of the river.
+The bridge is recommended to be 800 feet long and 1s feet wide.
+The bridge is recommended to be 800 feet long so that it is located at an elevation high enough to avoid the vast majority of floods.
+At 800 feet in length, the bridge would be at an approximate elevation of 903 feet, which is equivalent to a 37-tool river stage and is above the 100-year floodplain.
+Implementation of this bridge will require geotechnical analysis, optimum crossing location analysis, coordination with the US Army Corps of Engineers, connect the bridge to existing shared use paths on both sides of the river.
 On the west side, a shared use path would connect the bridge to the path at the intersection of 40th Avenue S and University Drive in Fargo.
-On the east side, a shared use path would On the easi side, a shared use path would connect the bridge to the path on the north side of 50th Avenue SW in Moorhead.
+On the east side, a shared use path would on the east stage, a shared use path would connect the bridge to the path on the north side of 50th Avenue SW in Moorhead.
 Implementation of this path on the east side will require approval and coordination with the Trollwood Performing Arts School.
 The path alignment shown does not necessarily reflect a preferred alignment; further coordination the City of Moorhead and Trollwood Performing Arts School is required.